d-tork/podcast-quotes/README.md

 ---
 #### The Jordan B. Peterson Podcast 54 - Aspen Ideas Festival: From the Barricades of the Culture Wars
 `[11:23]` “Just because you _read_ something doesn’t mean you have a _right_ to it.
 You have to understand it, and understanding something that’s deep means a deep transformation, means you have to _live it._"

+`[36:55]` Weiss: "Since we're on the subject of universities, you recently said that what universities have done is beyond forgiveness.
+I wonder if you can explain what you mean by that; a second connected question is...should we abolish universities, or—"

+Peterson: "No, they'll do that themselves." [laughter]

+Weiss: "...let's hear a little bit about what you think renders them beyond forgiveness."

+Peterson: "Well...
+* They're overwhelmingly administratively top-heavy.
+And they don't spend any more money on the faculty than they did 30 years ago.
+And the cost of that administrative top-heaviness, which is well-documented—not by me, by other people, and it's been that way, it's been accelerating over the last 20 years—has been a radical increase in tuition fees, especially compared to the radical decrease in price of most things over the last 20 years.
+* Now, so they've become administratively top-heavy, the way—and this is especially true in the United States—the way that's been managed is that unsuspecting students are given free access to student loans that will cripple them through their 30s and their 40s, and the universities are enticing them to extend their care-free adolescence for a four-year period at the cost of mortgaging their future earnings in a deal that does not allow for escape through bankruptcy.

+  So it's essentially a form of indentured servitude; there's no excuse whatsoever for that.
+[It] means the administrators have learned to pick the future pockets of their students.
+And because they also view them in some sense as sacred cash cows and fragile, let's say, because you might wonder why the students are being treated like they're so fragile, it's like... 'well, we don't want them to drop out now, do we?
+If they drop out then we can't get our hands on their future earnings in a way that they can't escape from.'

+  And that cripples the economy, because the students come out overlaid with debt that they'll never pay off, right at the time that they should be at the peak of their ability to take entrepreneurial risks.
+So they can't do that, because they're too crippled by debt.
+And so that's absolutely appalling.
+* They're gerrymandering the accreditation processes so that the degree no longer has its credible value.
+* They're enabling the activist disciplines which have zero academic credibility whatsoever in my estimation, and I'm perfectly willing to defend that claim.
+* And by enabling the activist disciplines they're allowing for the distribution of this absolutely nonsensical view that western society is fundamentally a patriarchal tyranny, which is absurd on at least five dimensions of analysis but is becoming increasingly the thing you have to believe if you're allowed to speak in public
+...
+* They're not teaching students to read critically.
+* They're not introducing them to great literature.
+* They're not teaching them to write.

+The list goes on and on."

+`[52:02]` "Now you might ask 'well, why is that [differentiation of the right and left brain] conceptualized as masculine versus feminine—because it's not male versus female, by the way, those are not the same thing, because one's conceptual.
+That's extraordinarily complicated.
+I think the reason is that we're social-cognitive primates, and that our fundamental cognitive categories—a priori cognitive categories—*are* masculine, feminine, and child.
+It's something like that, that's the fundamental structure of reality.
+Because we're social creatures and we view reality as something that's essentially social in its nature.

+And then when we started to conceptualize reality *outside* the social world—which wasn't very long ago by the way, and which is something that animals virtually don't do at all—we used those a priori social categories as filters through which we interpreted the external world.
+And we're sort of stuck with that, in some deep sense.
+And you might say 'well, why do we have to be stuck with that?'
+It's like, well because some things are very difficult to change.

+Like if you go watch a story, and the characters in this story slot themselves into those archetypal categories, then you'll understand the story.
+And if they don't, you won't.
+Because your understanding is predicated on application of the archetypal a prioris to the story.
+You wouldn't *understand* it otherwise."

 ---
 #### The Jordan B. Peterson Podcast 44 - Lafayette College - The Mill Series